 It is the final step in the online shopping process, where users enter their payment information and shipping address to finalize the purchase.

-A checkout page typically includes a summary of the user’s order, such as the items, quantities, and prices, as well as a form for entering payment and shipping information.
+A checkout page typically includes a summary of the user’s order, such as the items, quantities, and prices, and a form for entering payment and shipping information.

 The checkout page may also include additional features, such as the ability to apply discount codes, select shipping options, or leave comments or instructions for the seller.